cri-o/cri-o/docs/crio.8.md

 # GLOBAL OPTIONS

 **--additional-devices**="": Devices to add to the containers  (default: [])

+**--allowed-annotations**="": List of experimental annotations that every runtime handler is allowed to process.
+If set, overrides runtime handler specific allowed_annotations.

 **--apparmor-profile**="": Name of the apparmor profile to be used as the runtime's default.
 This only takes effect if the user does not specify a profile via the Kubernetes Pod's metadata annotation. (default: crio-default)